Beginner at welding?

 Such happens when you feed the wire slowly or the gun is too close to the metal.

 The right feeding speed and maintaining the distance from the metal is the solution to this problem.

-In Bird Nesting, the wire gets tangled and stops the feed as well.
-Using the knurled drive rolls solves this issue.
+In Bird Nesting, the wire gets tangled and the feeding gets stopped.

 Porosity And Worm Tracking:

 These two issues are also very common in welding.

 When the gas is jailed into the weld’s metal, this is when porosity happens.